graemeg/dunit2/Externals/jclInstallReadme.txt

 1) Open a command prompt window in the .\JCL folder

-2) Determine the JCLidentity for your Delphi compiler in .\JCL\packages
+2) Determine the JCL identity for your Delphi compiler in .\JCL\packages
    Examples:
    D2010 -> d14
    D2009 -> d12